-The student is required to enroll themselves into all courses, with the exception of Field Work Courses.
-You will be enrolled into your Field Work Courses a few weeks prior to the start of the quarter by the Department Administrative Support Coordinator (ASC).
+The student is required to enroll themselves into all courses, with the exception of fall Field Work Courses.
+You will be enrolled into your fall Field Work Courses, a few weeks prior to the start of the quarter, by the School's Administrative Support Coordinator (ASC).
 However, the student is ultimately responsible for their own schedule and is required to check and maintain their schedule throughout the quarter.
-If you see any issues or if you have any questions regarding your schedule, please to not hesitate to contact our Department ASC, Andy Copeland, preferably by email at acopelan@csusb.edu or by phone at (909) 537-3155.
+The School of Social Work staff will disperse the Course Schedule prior to registration date each term.